Kuhicop/Game-Hacking/README.md

 - You task here is to understand the basics.
 You have to be honest with yourself... if you don't understand something 100% repeat and ask in forums.
 - Don't have an exact goal now other than learning and understanding perfectly from A to Z. If you're not able to explain what you've learned to someone without reading your notes, then it's because that lesson it's still not learned.
 - Don't try to hack your favorite game from first moment.
 You probably will get frustrated.
-- You will spend the entire month learning this techniques: finding values in Cheat Engine, Read & write memory, pointers, multilevel pointers, assembly basic instructions, make your first External or Internal trainer that reads/writes simple values to memory
+- You will spend the entire month learning this techniques: finding values in Cheat Engine, Read & write memory, pointers, multilevel pointers, assembly basic instructions, understanding what is a basic data structure like LocalPlayer class, make your first External or Internal trainer that reads/writes simple values to memory
 - Yes, you don't need to spend 1 month with values and pointers as other guides might suggest.
 That's totally wrong, we need to move forward.

 # Second month